Rugby league in the United States: USARL (2011–present)

 The USA Rugby League was announced on January 12, 2011.
 It was formed by seven teams formerly in the AMNRL, and became a competitor m and competition to the AMNRL.
 It held its inaugural season during the Summer of 2011, and in 2014 became the sole competition in the US following AMRL's collapse.

 Defunct competitions

 North American Rugby League

-The North American Rugby League (NARL) is an unsanctioned rugby league club competition in North America.
+The North American Rugby League (NARL) was an unsanctioned rugby league club competition in North America.
 At launch, the league announced fourteen teams; twelve from United States and two from Canada.
 An inaugural season was planned for 2021 but was deferred until 2022 due to increased health and safety needs regarding COVID-19 and insurance and travel costs.
 The league will now launch with six foundation teams, five from the United States and former professional Super League member club Toronto Wolfpack from Canada.
 The first season was supposed to kick off on May 21, 2022, but failed to do so.
 A pre-season game was played in June and an announced start for September for the competition with even more reduced sides.
 This also failed to start.